: Anya Cam

 A Commitment to Native and Homegrown Cooking

-He’s also no stranger to Oregon’s food scene, having graduated from Lane Community College’s culinary program in Eugene, worked at the restaurant in his tribe’s Chinook Winds Casino Resort in Lincoln City and served twice as a guest chef at the prestigious International Pinot Noir Celebration, held each summer in McMinnville.
+He’s also no stranger to Oregon’s food scene, having graduated from Lane Community College’s culinary program in Eugene, worked at the restaurant in his tribe’s Chinook Winds Casino Resort in Lincoln City and served as guest chef at the prestigious International Pinot Noir Celebration in McMinnville.

 A group of adults dining and speaking happily to one another.